Tina Turner, the indomitable 'Queen of Rock and Roll', passes away at 83

-Tina Turner, one of the most recognisable powerhouse names in music who cemented her legacy in the industry through a multitude of reinventions and hits that spanned an extensive 40 years, has passed away.
+Tina Turner, one of the most recognisable powerhouse names in music who cemented her legacy in the industry through a multitude of reinventions and hits that spanned an extensive 40 years, has passed away near Zurich in Switzerland.
 She was 83 years old.

 The tragic news was announced through Turner’s official Instagram page by her management, who said “It is with great sadness that we announce the passing of Tina Turner.
 With her music and her boundless passion for life, she enchanted millions of fans around the world and inspired the stars of tomorrow.”